HoTT/Coq-HoTT/STYLE.md

 ### 1.5.1.
 Case analysis on private inductive ###

-You may get this error at `Qed`/`Defined` when unification unfolded the induction principle and used its value to produce the proof term.
+You may get this error at `Qed`/`Defined` if unification unfolded the induction principle and used its value to produce the proof term.

-You need to identify which tactic produced the problematic term, then either avoid unification by annotating more (eg `apply (@foo bla)` instead of `apply foo`), guide unification by manipulating the goal (eg using `rewrite` with the lemma witnessing the computation rule of the inductive principle) or the transparency of related definitions.
+To fix this, you need to identify which tactic produced the problematic term, then either avoid unification by annotating more (e.g. `apply (@foo bla)` instead of `apply foo`), or guide unification by manipulating the goal (e.g. using `rewrite` with the lemma witnessing the computation rule of the inductive principle) or making related definitions opaque.

 ## 1.6.
 Universe Polymorphism ##